gustavnikolaj/i3-run-or-raise/README.md

 Run or raise implementation for i3, in node.js.

+Sway is also supported, through the alternative binary named `sway-run-or-raise`.

 ## Usage

 You can use it from the commandline as well as from your configuration